JoshuaRodgers/IdleClans-Calculators/README.md

 Idle Clans Calculators

 Welcome to the Idle Clans Calculators repository!
-This project provides various skill calculators for the game Idle Clans.
-These calculators allow players to estimate their progress in multiple skills and optimize their leveling strategy based on various modifiers such as tools, buffs, and personal upgrades.
+This project provides calculators for Idle Clans, helping players estimate their progress across various skills by factoring in multiple boosts and modifiers.
+Idle Clans Overview

+Idle Clans is an idle RPG where players train skills, gather resources, and form clans to overcome challenges.
+It blends casual and strategic gameplay, allowing progress even while offline.
+Key Features:

+    Skill Training: Combat, gathering, and crafting skills.
+    Clan System: Join clans to share resources and gain buffs.
+    PvM Combat: Battle monsters, earn XP, and loot items.
+    Resource Gathering: Collect, trade, and craft valuable materials.
+    Idle Progression: Keep progressing while offline.
+    Modifiers: Tools, buffs, upgrades, and consumables.

 Calculators Included

-Idle Clans Overview:

-Idle Clans is an idle RPG where players train skills, gather resources, and join clans to conquer challenges.
-The game offers a mix of casual and strategic gameplay, allowing players to progress even when offline.
-Key Features

-    Skill Training: Master a wide range of skills, including combat (Attack, Defense, Magic) and gathering (Mining, Woodcutting, Fishing).
-    Clan System: Join clans to collaborate on tasks, share resources, and gain buffs through Clan Houses and upgrades.
-    PvM Combat: Battle monsters, gain XP, and loot powerful items.
-    Resource Gathering: Collect and trade materials like ores, logs, and fish to craft valuable items and earn gold.
-    Idle Progression: Set tasks and continue to progress while offline.
-    Modifiers: Boost your gameplay with tools, clan buffs, personal house upgrades, and consumables.

-Idle Clans blends engaging resource management with teamwork, making it perfect for players who enjoy strategic idle games.

-The repository includes the following calculators:

-    Foraging Calculator
+1. Foraging Calculator

-    This tool helps players calculate the required experience and resources to achieve a specific foraging level.
-It includes speed boosts from tools (e.g., Secateurs), clan buffs, personal house buffs, and consumables​
+    Calculates required XP and resources to achieve a target foraging level.
+    Includes modifiers like secateurs, clan buffs, and consumables.

-Mining Calculator
+2. Mining Calculator

-Calculate your mining progress and time required to reach your target level.
-It considers pickaxe boosts, clan buffs, and other modifiers such as consumables and mastery capes​
+    Estimates time and resources needed to reach a target mining level.
+    Factors in pickaxes, clan buffs, and mastery capes.

-Woodcutting Calculator
+3. Woodcutting Calculator

-Similar to the mining calculator, this tool helps woodcutters estimate the resources and time required to level up.
-It includes modifiers such as hatchets, buffs, and consumables​
+    Helps estimate the XP required to reach your woodcutting goal.
+    Incorporates tool and buff modifiers for accurate results.

-Fishing Calculator
+4. Fishing Calculator

-Use this calculator to determine the experience needed to level up fishing.
-It supports speed boosts from fishing rods, clan buffs, and other modifiers​
+    Calculates XP and time needed to progress in the fishing skill.
+    Supports fishing rod boosts, buffs, and consumables.

-Agility Calculator
+5. Agility Calculator

+    Computes agility XP based on user inputs.
-This calculator helps players determine the XP required to reach a specific agility level, factoring in modifiers such as personal buffs and mastery capes​
+    Includes modifiers such as personal buffs, tools, and mastery capes.

-Combat XP Calculator (Monster XP)
+6. Combat XP Calculator

-Estimate combat experience gained from fighting various monsters in different environments.
-The calculator breaks down the XP per skill (Attack, Strength, Defense) and overall XP per encounter​
+    Calculates combat experience gained from monsters.
+    Breaks down XP per skill for each encounter.

-How They Work
+How to Use

-Each calculator follows a similar structure:

-    Player Information
-    Players can either input their current level or use their in-game username to fetch experience details from the Idle Clans API.
+    Input Player Data: Enter your current level or fetch XP via the Idle Clans API by inputting your username.

-    Target Level
-    Input your target level to calculate the required XP and time to achieve that goal.

-    Modifiers
+    Set Target Level: Input the level you want to achieve.
-    Select the relevant modifiers (e.g., tools, clan buffs, personal buffs, consumables) to refine the calculations and get a more accurate estimate of time and resources.
+    Apply Modifiers: Select the appropriate tools, buffs, and other modifiers for accurate calculations.

-    Results
-    The calculators provide details about the total experience required, resources needed, and the estimated time for each task.

-Technologies Used

-    HTML, CSS (dark theme UI)
-    JavaScript for calculations and interactions
-    PHP integration with Idle Clans API to fetch player data Responsive design for mobile and desktop users Hosted via WordPress for integration with gaming communities
+    View Results: See how much XP, resources, and time you need to reach your goals.